Ballwizard/lectures/Drills/Shooting/Two-man shooting drill.md

 # Two-sprint

 The two-sprint drill incomponates running, rebounding, passing and shooting into one drill.
-It
+The two-sprint mainly focuses on working on the player's ability to shoot while being more and more tired.

 ### How to do the two-sprint drill